 Focusing on bipolar disorder (BD), we investigate the link between mental health, creativity, and wealth.
 Analyzing population data for Denmark, we find that people with BD are more likely to be musicians, but less likely to hold other creative jobs than the population.
 Healthy siblings of people with BD, however, are consistently more likely to work in creative jobs.
 We also show people in the top decile of parental wealth are seven times as likely to work in creative professions compared with the bottom decile.
 Yet, wealth differences only explain a small portion of the link between BD and creativity.

-How does public funding for the arts influence creativity?
-To answer this question, we exploit exogenous variation in exposure to cuts in public funding for theaters due to Italy's unification in 1861.
-Using theater-level data on performances, we show that theaters that were more exposed to cuts put on fewer shows, produced fewer new works and new productions, and shifted towards performing more popular genres.
-Theaters that were more exposed were also more likely to close or be replaced by movie theaters.
-The effects of funding cuts were particularly severe for theaters in areas with lower income and in smaller cities.
+How does public funding affect creative output in the arts?
+To answer this question, we exploit exogenous variation in exposure to public funding cuts due to Italy’s unification in 1861.
+Using theater-level performance data as a measure of creativity, we find that theaters more exposed to cuts put on fewer shows, produced fewer new works, and shifted towards more popular forms of entertainment.
+The impact of cuts was more severe in areas with low income and smaller cities.
+In the long run, theaters more exposed to funding cuts were more likely to close or be replaced by movie theaters.

 Demand uncertainties create major obstacles for financing technological innovation, as well as creativity in the arts.
 This paper uses detailed book-level data on Romantic Period English literature to investigate crowdfunding as a mechanism to finance innovation in the presence of demand uncertainties.
 A simple model yields conditions under which authors choose alternative financing, and specifically crowdfunding.
 We show that new authors, female authors, and authors in new genres face substantially greater demand uncertainty than established authors, men, and authors working in established genres..
 Detailed book-level contract data reveal that entrants, women, and authors in new genres are more likely to crowdfund.
 We find that crowd-funded works have lower payoffs on average but are substantially more likely to become a major hit.
 Exploring variation across genres, we show that crowdfunded novels for women (and by women) were more likely to be published in multiple editions, suggesting that realized demand exceeded expected demand in this emerging genre.
 Crowdfunded women’s novels are also more likely to be translated and have an increased probability of long-run success.
 Using text analysis to measure novelty, we show that crowd-funded titles are likely to present new ideas than publisher-funded works.